sdmx-twg/sdmx-im/NOTES.md

 ## Special files of the `docs` folder
   * `Makefile` - Sphinx file to manage the documentation building system
   * `make.bat` - Sphinx file to manage the documentation building system
-  * `sidebarGenerator.py` -  Functions for managing and generating the TOC (this files needs to be **synced** accross repositories of the SDMX-TWG)
+  * `sidebarGenerator.py` -  Functions for managing and generating the TOC (this files needs to be **synced** across repositories of the SDMX-TWG)
   * `_sidebar.rst.inc` - generated file (from sidebarGenerator.py) - do not commit (part of the .gitignore file)
   * `plantuml.conf` - Common configuration for the PlantUML diagrams
   * `conf.py` - configuration of the Sphynx system & configuration of the TOC
   * `index.rst` - entry point of the documentation

 There are essentially two TOC item creation functions: `sdmxLocalToc(...)` and `sdmxPrjToc`.
-They are used to create either an internal or an extarnal (to the docuemntation of another repository in sdmx-twg) link.
+They are used to create either an internal or an external (to the documentation of another repository in sdmx-twg) link.

 Example:
 ```python